 Jeffrey Kamms is the Executive Director and co-founder of the Road to Hope, a recovery housing program for individuals with substance abuse issues.
 Along with his staff, Jeff enjoys the challenge of bringing individuals from their dysfunctional living environments and fatal states of mind and body, to happier, healthier, motivated individuals and integrating them back into the community, and, more importantly, their family, as successful and committed members of the Twelve Step community.
-With over 18 years experience in recovery and over 9 years experience as director of the Road to Hope, Jeff often finds himself drawing off the secret weapon that God has equipped him with: an unparalleled network of individuals and volunteers that profoundly step in and impact the lives of everyone involved.
+With over 20 years experience in recovery and over 11 years experience as Executive Director of the Road to Hope Inc., Jeff often finds himself drawing off the secret weapon that God has equipped him with: an unparalleled network of individuals and volunteers that profoundly step in and impact the lives of everyone involved.
 Jeff has a niche for reading the heart of an individual, and he often says "Even with all the procedures and formats that are out there, I will always love the personal touch of sitting down with each individual and having our hearts touch in a way that is unexplainable."
 Under Jeff's leadership the Road to Hope has grown from 1 house servings 6 individuals in 2007, to 2 houses in 2009 serving 12 individuals, to 3 houses in 2010 serving 20, to currently having a 12,000 square ft. facility and 2 houses serving 34 men and 18 women plus a meeting facility and event center serving countless individuals.
 Along with another location that is on the horizon in the near future.
 Jeff lives in Lorain county with his lovely, supportive wife Kristina and his 3 wonderful children.
 When not following his calling, Jeff enjoys camping, hunting, and building on his relationship with God.
 Jeff's motivation for life is something that came from an instrumental person in his life.
 Her name was Becky and she said this: "Nobody said it would be easy, but it will be worth it."
 Jeff can be reached at the email address listed above, he looks forward to hearing from you.
 God Bless!